15 Military Friendly Colleges in New York

 700 University Ave | Syracuse, NY 13244

-Syracuse University’s University College is the gateway to Syracuse University for part time students.
-If your goal is to pursue a degree, certificate, or credential from any of SU’s schools and colleges, start here.
-The Office of Veteran and Military Affairs (OVMA) is a great resource.
-It serves as the school’s single point of entry for all veteran and military related programs.
+Syracuse University’s University College serves as the primary gateway for part-time students seeking access to Syracuse University.
+Whether your aim is to pursue a degree, certificate, or credential from any of SU’s esteemed schools and colleges, your journey begins here.
+The Office of Veteran and Military Affairs (OVMA) stands out as an invaluable resource, serving as the singular point of entry for all veteran and military-related programs.

 Average Post 9/11 GI Bill Benefits Awarded